WillHaack/mustardjs/README.md

 ## Installation

-Mustard currently must be served by a server that proxies the [Ordr.in API](http://ordr.in/developers/api).
+Mustard currently must be served by a server that proxies the [Ordr.in API](http://ordr.in/developers/api) or can make requests to the API and insert the result into the page.
 Currently, we provide the node module [deliveratorjs](https://github.com/ordrin/deliveratorjs), which provides this and other functionality.

 ## Quick start